terfaval/reflecta-core/docs/profile-switching.md

 ## Optional tuning

-- Keep an in‑memory flag or database record in `profile_recommendations` so that only one suggestion is shown per session.
 - Log user decision (accept or decline) in `system_events` for future analytics.

 This approach allows Reflecta to gently guide the user towards the most relevant profile without losing conversation history.